Surveying: Errors and accuracy

 Surveyors avoid these errors by calibrating their equipment, using consistent methods, and by good design of their reference network.
 Repeated measurements can be averaged and any outlier measurements discarded.
 Independent checks like measuring a point from two or more locations or using two different methods are used, and errors can be detected by comparing the results of two or more measurements, thus utilizing redundancy.

 Once the surveyor has calculated the level of the errors in their work, it is adjusted.
 This is the process of distributing the error between all measurements.
 Each observation is weighted according to how much of the total error it is likely to have caused and part of that error is allocated to it in a proportional way.
 The most common methods of adjustment are the Bowditch method, also known as the compass rule, and the principle of least squares method.

 The surveyor must be able to distinguish between accuracy and precision.
 In the United States, surveyors and civil engineers use units of feet wherein a survey foot breaks down into 10ths and 100ths.
 Many deed descriptions containing distances are often expressed using these units (125.25 ft).
 On the subject of accuracy, surveyors are often held to a standard of one one-hundredth of a foot; about 1/8 inch.
-Calculation and mapping tolerances are much smaller wherein achieving near-perfect closures are desired.
-Though tolerances will vary from project to project, in the field and day to day usage beyond a 100th of a foot is often impractical.
+Calculation and mapping tolerances are much smaller where achieving near-perfect closures are desired.
+Though tolerances will vary from project to project, in the field and day-to-day usage beyond a 100th of a foot is often impractical.

 Types

-Local organisations or regulatory bodies class specializations of surveying in different ways.
+Local organisations or regulatory bodies classify specializations of surveying in different ways.
 Broad groups are: